Your search for “View all” returned the following results:

 - 09/19/2024

-Ditching the Rosen-Durling Test: The Future of Design PatentsBodman’s Pete Cummings and Melissa Chapman authored an article in the State Bar of Michigan’s IPLS Proceedings publication.
-The article discusses the Federal Circuit overruling the longstanding Rosen-Durling test for evaluating the obviousness of design patents and the future implications…
+Ditching the Rosen-Durling Test: The Future of Design PatentsBodman’s Pete Cummings co-authored an article in the State Bar of Michigan’s IPLS Proceedings publication.
+The article discusses the Federal Circuit overruling the longstanding Rosen-Durling test for evaluating the obviousness of design patents and the future implications of this decision.…